Addicts Who Can't Get Opioids Are Overdosing on a Diarrhea Drug

 Doctors have been playing catch-up on the loperamide trend.
 In 2012, Raminta Daniulaityte, a public-health researcher at Wright State University, published a paper about discussions of “lope” in a web forum for drug users.
 At the time, she said, “there was no research at all and nobody really knew about it.”
 Yet forum users had plenty to say, describing detailed loperamide regimens for treating withdrawal.
 One commenter called it “my new best friend.”
 Some, perhaps understandably, expressed skepticism: “would the consipation [sic] rate be worth it?
 10 grams is at least 5000 times the recommended dose.”

 Which is to say: Loperamide is extremely safe at recommended doses for treating diarrhea and extremely inefficient if the goal is getting a fix.
 Eggleston said he’s heard of people taking 400 or 500 tablets a day.
 “They put it in a blender and make a smoothie and drink it over one or two hours,” he said.
-It causes constipation but no worse than other opioids, which people who addicted often manage by taking stool softeners or laxatives.
+It causes constipation but no worse than other opioids, which people who are addicted often manage by taking stool softeners or laxatives.

 Loperamide is also available as a generic, and it is cheap.
 You can buy 400 tablets for little more than $10 online.

 Unlike opioids prescribed as painkillers, loperamide doesn’t usually reach brain cells.
 A naturally-occurring protein called P-glycoprotein pumps the drug out of the brain.
 But at very high doses, loperamide overwhelms those pumps and floods the brain’s opioid receptors.
-Eggleston said that’s led some people to try take a second over-the-counter drug that disables the pumps, so they can use smaller doses of loperamide.
+Eggleston said that’s led some people to try taking a second over-the-counter drug that disables the pumps, so they can use smaller doses of loperamide.
 The long-term consequences of that combination are unclear, but once in the brain, loperamide has similar effects as other opioids: drowsiness, depressed breathing, and maybe even death in the worst cases.

 But massive doses of loperamide also have a second surprising and deadly consequence.
 The drug blocks calcium channels, which affect the beating of the heart.
 Too much loperamide and the heart is unable to keep a regular rhythm.
 Somwail Rasla, an internal medicine resident at Memorial Hospital of Rhode Island, saw a 28-year-old man come in with a particular and unusual pattern in his EKG.
 “There’s no reason such a young patient should have it, except as a congenital abnormality or medication induced,” said Rasla.
 It was the latter.
 The man said he been taking 100 to 150 tablets of loperamide a day.
 He was put into the ICU and given magnesium to stabilize his heart rhythm.
 He survived.
 After nine days in the hospital, he was discharged.